MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

     3. Save the project file and close it.

-4. Edit the package manifest to reference the correct default splash screen image.
-This workaround is currently required for packaging WPF apps that host custom UWP controls.

-    1. In the packaging project, right-click the **Package.appxmanifest** file and click **View Code**.
-    2. Locate the following element in the file.

-        ```<uap:SplashScreen Image="Images\SplashScreen.png" />```

-    3. Change this element to:

-        ```<uap:SplashScreen Image="Images\SplashScreen.scale-200.png" />```

-    4. Save the **Package.appxmanifest** file and close it.

-5. Edit the WPF project file.
+4. Edit the WPF project file.
 These changes are currently required for packaging WPF apps that host custom UWP controls.

     1. In Solution Explorer, right-click the WPF project node and select **Unload Project**.
     2. Right-click the WPF project node and select **Edit**.